per / Kwh

-Business Gas Prices is the only independent online gas and electricity price comparison service run by experts for business gas and business electricity customers, you can see by the hour, up to date business electricity and business gas prices live on our site, this is because we want to obtain our impartiality by being transparent and ensuring that you get the best business gas and business electric prices.
-We are the leading independent online business Electricity and Gas price comparison service that allows you, "the customer" the opportunity of viewing the cheapest prices on our site, in situations where you may be a large user then we will get a spot price and in most cases these prices will be cheaper than what is being shown on the site.В You do not need to shop around to compare your renewal offer from your current supplier because we do that for you.
-We will present a summary, displaying the best prices on the market with a percentage saving against your renewal offer.
-Our service is built on honesty and integrity. В If you need further help or just need to ask us a quick question, call 0845 226 0046.
+Business Gas Prices is the only independent online gas and electricity price comparison service run by experts for business gas and business electricity customers, you can see by the hour, up to date business electricity and business gas prices per Kwh live on our site, this is because we want to obtain our impartiality by being transparent and ensuring that you get the best commercial gas prices.
+We are the leading independent online business Electricity and Gas price comparison service that allows you, "the customer" the opportunity of viewing the cheapest business gas tariffs on our site, in situations where you may be a large user then we will get a spot price and in most cases these rates will be cheaper than what is being shown on the site.
+You do not need to shop around to compare your renewal offer from your current supplier because we do that for you.
+We will present a summary, displaying the best tariffs on the market with a percentage saving against your renewal offer.
+Our service is built on honesty and integrity.
+If you need further help or just need to ask us a quick question, call 0208 702 0698.

 Why Switch Supplier?